pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 # Elm Compiler Implementation Guide

+## Encoding of Elm Values as Pine Values

+For the encoding of Elm values as Pine values, the Elm compiler follows the model established in the `ElmValueEncoding.cs` file.
+The definitions in `ElmValueEncoding.cs` cover the encoding of all Elm values except functions.

 ## Emitting Function Applications

 To compile a function application from Elm syntax, we use the 'ParseAndEval' expression variant of the Pine language.
 This expression creates a new environment for evaluating an expression, similar to the 'eval' functions found in other languages, such as Python.
 Since there are no symbolic references in Pine, we transport any other functions that the called function depends on into this new environment.